NBCSN: History

-As the Outdoor Life Network
+1990s: the Outdoor Life Network

 The channel originally launched as the Outdoor Life Network (or OLN) on July 31, 1995; the name was licensed from Outdoor Life magazine.
 Its programming consisted of hunting, fishing, and outdoor adventure shows.
 In its early days, the channel reached around one million homes and found most of its carriage via the then-infant platforms of direct broadcast satellite services and digital cable.
 The network was one of two (the other being Speedvision) formed out of a partnership of Cox Cable and Times Mirror which had combined their cable systems operations a year earlier.
 Outdoor Life was originally planned to have launched at the beginning of July 1995.
 However, it was delayed when Times Mirror decided to reassess its media holdings.
 Times Mirror decided to reduce its stake in the two new networks to 10%; bringing Comcast and Continental Cablevision on as partners.
 The network initially had trouble gaining carriage and was also broadcast on several low power television stations.
 In 1998, the Fox Entertainment Group (then a subsidiary of News Corporation) purchased a 30% ownership interest in OLN (along with sister channel Speedvision).
 In May 2001, Comcast acquired Fox's 30% stake in OLN, along with Golf Channel.

 In 1999, OLN acquired the U.S. broadcast rights to the Tour de France for US$3 million.
-Coverage of the Tour on OLN brought substantially greater viewership to the then fledgling channel, due in part to the then-growing popularity of American rider Lance Armstrong.
-In 2004, where Armstrong would aim for a record-breaking sixth straight Tour de France title, OLN would devote over 344 hours in July to coverage of the Tour, along with documentaries and other original programming surrounding the event, all of which promoted through a $20 million advertising campaign.
+Coverage of the Tour on OLN brought substantially greater viewership to the then-fledgling channel, due in part to the then-growing popularity of American rider Lance Armstrong.
+In 2004, where Armstrong would aim for a record-breaking sixth straight Tour de France title, OLN would devote over 344 hours in July to coverage of the Tour, along with documentaries and other original programming surrounding the event, all of which were promoted through a $20 million advertising campaign.